You can’t upload love, you can’t download time, you can’t Google all of life’s answers. You must actually live some of your life.

 - Talk to them about being good “digital citizens” and discuss the serious consequences of online bullying.

 I can’t tell you what you should do for your family and how much time is okay or too much.
 But, if your child is struggling with regulating their emotions or disruptive behavior, you might have your answer.
-As we model various behaviors we want to grow in our children, healthy digital behaviors must be included.
+We must include healthy digital behaviors as we model various behaviors we want to grow in our children.

 Consider a Complete Electronic Fast